syncsynchalt/tincan-tls/README.md

 staring at documents for hours until code came out.

 It's crude and lumpy and ugly.
-I can't say that's an intentional design aesthetic, but I hope it will serve as a warning to others: these implementations are not for real cryptographic work!
+I can't say that's an intentional design goal, but I hope it will serve as a warning to others: do not copy this code for real work!

 Any attempts to clean things up will be viewed as an attempt to trick someone else into reading or using this code and will be rejected.

-**The above paragraph is an example of bad software practice.**
+> Note: The above paragraph is an example of bad software practice.

 I implemented this with as few dependencies as possible, to ensure we know the reason for every byte going over the wire.
 This library has no dependencies other than `crypto/rand`.

-**The above paragraph is an example of bad software practice.**
+> Note: The above paragraph is an example of bad software practice.

 ### Algorithms